 Geosynthetics being an integral part of geotechnical engineering, caters various solutions for soil stabilisation, drainage and erosion control.
 Among the various components of geosynthetics, connectors play an indispensable role in ensuring the effectiveness of these components.

 Connectors are the devices used to join products to maximise the load bearing capacities in structural elements.
 It performs critical functions such as erosion control, slope stabilisation and drainage systems.
 As geosynthetics continue to gain salience in sustainable construction practices, the significance of effective connectors has also become progressively apparent.
-These connectors not only play a pivotal role in maintaining the integrity of geosynthetic installations but also significantly impact the overall performance and perpetuity of engineering solutions.
+These connectors are the glue holding the entire system together.
+A solid connection is what makes the project work well and last for a very long time.

 Biodegradable connectors manufactured from natural fibers and organic compounds serve a dual purpose: securing geosynthetic materials in place while also contributing to soil health as they decompose, thus supporting vegetation growth and preventing erosion over time.